 There’s no standard format for a savings analysis, which makes it impossible to give specific details on how to read it.
 In most cases, the processor will display savings as a dollar amount and sometimes a percentage.
 It’s up to you to ask questions and push back on anything that seems too good to be true.

-Look out for “qualified” rates – that’s a good indication that the analysis and your actual pricing are likely to vary.
+Look out for “qualified” rates – that’s a tiered pricing model and a good indication that the analysis and your actual pricing are likely to vary.

 At CardFellow, we want to make sure you understand your options.
 When we do a savings analysis, we’ll go over it with you in detail, answering any questions you have and teaching you how to properly evaluate the savings so you don’t get burned by processors.